oracle-cne/ock-forge/README.md

   entirely.
 If given with -c as well as -O, it is used to generate an ostree container image that can be used for later installations or upgrades.

+ -s | --source *URI*

+  The URI of an OCK configuration.
+The configuration is copied from this location into the value of the `-C` argument.
+If the URI ends with `.git`, the assumption is that it refers to a Git repository.
+Otherwise, the URI is assumed to refer to a directory on the local filesystem.

+ -b | --branch

+  If `-s` refers to a Git repository, check out this branch after cloning.

  -C | --configs-dir *path*

   A directory containing a set of rpm-ostree configurations.